9emin1/charlotte/README.md

 2. dynamic invoking of win32 api functions
 3. XOR encryption of shellcode and function names
 4. randomised XOR keys and variables per run
-5. on Kali Linux, simply 'apt-get install apt-get install mingw-w64**' and thats it!
+5. on Kali Linux, simply 'apt-get install mingw-w64*' and thats it!

 ## antiscan.me